OSGeo/gdal/gdal/doc/source/drivers/raster/gxf.rst

 and projections.

 By default, the datatype returned for GXF datasets by GDAL is Float32.
-From GDAL 1.8.0, you can specify the datatype by setting the GXF_DATATYPE configuration option (Float64 supported currently)
+You can specify the datatype by setting the GXF_DATATYPE configuration option (Float64 supported currently)

 Details on the supporting code, and format can be found on the